mr-m96/samsung-docs/docs/Odin/Session.md

 (In a nutshell, `0x04` would be `0x40000`)

-If Response Ack is not 0 (in most cases):
+If modified version is not 0 (in most cases):
 * Read/Write timeout for file transfer: 120000 (2 minutes)
 * Packet size for file transfer: 1048576 (1 MiB)
 * File transfer max sequence size: 30 (Packets)